Continuing Education Activity

 Pathophysiology

-Small studies have noted a higher prevalence of these lesions in the family of patients with IGH compared with controls, implying at least partial hereditary component to pathogenesis.
-A recent study helped confirm this theory, which noted that within a subset of renal transplant patients, there was there is a statistically significant increase in the incidence of IGH with the HLA-DQ3 haplotype, and a negative association in patients with the HLA-DR8 haplotype.
-[3]
+Small studies have reported a higher prevalence of these lesions among relatives of patients with IGH compared to controls, implying at least a partial hereditary component.
+A recent study supported this theory, noting a statistically significant increase in IGH incidence among renal transplant patients with the human leukocyte antigen DQ3 haplotype and a negative association with the human leukocyte antigen DR8 haplotype.[3]

-Histopathologic correlation to elucidate possible underlying mechanisms of the disease has also been inconsistent as well.
-Some studies note the reduction in the total number of melanocytes as the underlying driving factor, while others suggest structural abnormalities, such as fewer melanosomes, decreased dendrites, decreased tyrosinase activity, or even defective keratinocyte uptake rather than a melanocytic process.
-[4]
+Histopathologic findings have been inconsistent in identifying underlying mechanisms.
+Some studies attribute IGH to a reduction in melanocyte numbers, while others suggest structural abnormalities, such as fewer melanosomes, decreased dendrites, reduced tyrosinase activity, or defective keratinocyte uptake rather than a melanocytic process.[4]
+Additionally, some studies propose a role for senescent fibroblasts in IGH development.[5]

 Histopathology